 Best management practices (BMPs) are either already implemented or are planned for implementation to achieve the TMDL load allocations as discussed in the previous section-4: Expected Load Reductions.
-The type and level of BMPs implementation included in this section, will meet the reduction and loading goals of the TMDL.
+The type and level of BMPs implementation included in this section will meet the reduction and loading goals of the local TMDLs for each area of the Nanticoke.
 This section discusses the planned BMPs and compares them to the baseline BMPs.
 Baseline BMPs are those that were implemented through June 30, 2012.

 Each BMP provides a reduction for nitrogen, phosphorus, and/or suspended solids.
 An annual pollutant load that meets the 2010 Bay TMDL allocation is estimated for each source sector with the indicated BMPs implemented.
-The pollutant load was determined using the Chesapeake Bay Program Partnership Watershed Model.
+The pollutant load was determined using the Chesapeake Bay Program Partnership Watershed Model or CAST, which uses the same methodology and BMP effectiveness values as the Watershed Model.